DM$^2$: Decentralized Multi-Agent Reinforcement Learning for Distribution Matching: Experimental Evaluation

 \subsection{Ablation Study}

-In this section, we perform an ablation study on two coordination conditions satisfied by the demonstrations used in the main results section, to investigate their relative importance.
-First, the demonstrations were sampled from \textit{co-trained expert policies}---this decision was motivated by the arguments in Section \ref{section:architecture}.
-Second, the demonstrations for each agent were \textit{concurrently sampled}.
-As the experiments are in the partially observable setting, agent states contain observations of the other agents in the environment.
-This implies that the state distribution matching reward will consider how well agents can match their observations of the other agents in addition to matching their own state.
-Therefore, it might be beneficial for coordination if the expert demonstrations were concurrently sampled by executing the expert policies in the same environment at the same time.
+This section presents an ablation study on the demonstrations.
+It investigates whether the coordination of expert agents or their individual competency is more important to the success of \textsc{dm$^2$} in the main experiment.
+This comparison is done by considering demonstrations that vary in two dimensions: whether they were sampled from expert teams that form a joint policy (co-trained), or whether they were sampled simultaneously (concurrently sampled).

+The first dimension tests the requirement that agents are trained to coordinate with each other, while the second tests whether agents must act together when generating demonstrations.
+Concurrently sampled demonstrations of agents that were not co-trained, gives us examples of individually competent agents acting in the multi-agent setting.

-The experiments apply DM$^2$ to four possible demonstration styles that vary in the aforementioned two dimensions.
-A detailed explanation of how these four demonstration styles were constructed is provided in the Appendix.
+The experiments apply \textsc{dm$^2$} to four possible demonstration styles that vary in the aforementioned two dimensions.
+A detailed explanation of how these four demonstration styles were constructed is provided in Appendix \ref{app:exp_details}.
 The study is performed on the 5v6 task, with the same hyperparameters used in the experiments of the previous section.

 Figure \ref{fig:5v6_ablations} shows the learning curves of the four combinations.
-The axis that appears to make the greatest difference in learning is whether the demonstrations originate from expert policies that were co-trained.
+The axis that appears to make the greatest difference in learning is whether the demonstrations originate from expert policies that were co-trained, and were thus coordinated.
 Whether the agent demonstrations were concurrently sampled does not appear to significantly impact learning.
-A possible explanation is that GAIL matches the state distribution of the expert demonstrations: although the non-concurrently sampled demonstrations do not reflect the same underlying joint trajectories, they do reflect the same distributions.
-Similar trends are observed when DM$^2$ is trained with the lower quality demonstration (Figure \ref{fig:5v6_ablations}, left).
+Similar trends are observed when \textsc{dm$^2$} is trained with the lower quality demonstration (Figure \ref{fig:5v6_ablations}, left).